A simple regex based exhaustive validator for PIN codes in India

 Usage

 The regex.txt file is 32KB in size, so you can easily use it wherever you want, including browsers.
 If you are using any of the packages below, this is already delivered compressed.
+You can use the regex directly, or via a few helper methods.

 PHP